Long Ago and Far Away (James Taylor song)

 "Long Ago and Far Away" is a song written by James Taylor and first released on his 1971 album Mud Slide Slim and the Blue Horizon.
-It was the follow-up single to "You've Got a Friend" and became a Top 40 hit in the U.S. and a Top 20 hit in Canada, and made the Top 10 on the Adult Contemporary chart in the U.S. It has also been covered by New York Voices and Johnny Mathis.
+It was the follow-up single to "You've Got a Friend" and became a top 40 hit in the U.S. and a top 20 hit in Canada, and made the top 10 on the Adult Contemporary chart in the U.S. It has been covered by New York Voices and Johnny Mathis.

 Lyrics and music

 Taylor wrote "Long Ago and Far Away" in 1970, about a year before it was recorded for Mud Slide Slim.
 Joni Mitchell sings background vocals and Carole King plays piano.
 It is a sad song that Taylor biographer Timothy White calls "among the most wistful of Taylor's vast catalogue of secular hymns."
 The theme of the song is how things don't turn out as planned, how dreams don't usually match the ultimate reality and how expectations don't last.
 The lyrics describe a young man whose dreams have not come true.
 The lyrics evoke a motif common in Taylor's songs, that of the sea and sailing away for one reason or another.
 Other images in the lyrics include "tender dreams" and "broken glass."
 Towards the end of the song the singer asks why his song is so sad.
 The phrase "long ago and far away" never appears in the lyrics.
 Rather, Taylor sings that "Long ago a young man sits and plays his waiting game."
 In 1998 Taylor noted that the lyrics in the second verse "Love is just a word I've heard when things are being said" was the "most coherent" part of the song for him at that time, stating that "it is a musing on the nature of expectations, and how they don't last.

 Critic Al Rudis notes a resemblance between some of the melody of "Long Ago and Far Away" and that of "Sunny Skies," a song from Taylor's prior album Sweet Baby James.
 Journalist Peggy Mulloy Glad regards it as an example of how Taylor can use his vocal and guitar playing to "communicate the pain, melancholy and desires that most people experience but few can express."
 Musicologist James Perone explains that one of Taylor's means of achieving this is that "some of the melodic notes touch and linger on the upper extensions of the chords.
 He explains that this may be heard as mild dissonances, which may imply sadness.
 The dissonances also give the song a jazz feel, which is enhanced by Danny Kortchmar's conga-playing.
 Perone also points out that the song uses many chords that include notes beyond the standard three-note triad.